 The Minister for Local Government is responsible for administering the following principal Acts:

-Local Government Victoria is a division of the Victorian Government's Department of Environment, Land, Water and Planning (DELWP).
+Local Government Victoria is a division of the Victorian Government's Department of Jobs, Precincts and Regions (DJPR).

 Local Government Victoria supports and advises the Minister for Local Government in administering the Local Government Act, and providing councils with advice about a range of matters including governance.
 Local Government Victoria also administers funding for some council activities.
 Local Government Victoria does not become involved in the detailed management of individual councils.